tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 * Small pools used for particular groups of egress gateways.
 These must have:

-  * `awsSubnetID` set to the ID of the relevant VPC Subnet.
+  * `awsSubnetID` set to the ID of the relevant VPC subnet.
 This activates the AWS-backed IP feature for these pools.
   * `allowedUse` set to `["Workload"]` to tell {{site.prodname}} IPAM to use those pools for the egress gateway workloads.
   * `vxlanMode` and `ipipMode` set to `Never` in order to disable encapsulation for the egress gateway pods.  (`Never` is the default if these fields are not specified.)
   * `blockSize` set to 32.
 This aligns {{site.prodname}} IPAM with the behaviour of the AWS fabric.
   * `disableBGPExport` set to `true`.
-This prevents routign conflicts if your cluster is using IPIP or BGP networking.
+This prevents routing conflicts if your cluster is using IPIP or BGP networking.

   It's also recommended to:

   * Set `nodeSelector` to `"!all()"`.
 This prevents {{site.prodname}} IPAM from using the pool automatically.
 It will only be used for workloads that explicitly name it in the `cni.projectcalico.org/ipv4pools` annotation.

-Continuing the example above, with VPC Subnets
+Continuing the example above, with VPC subnets

 * `100.64.0.0/22` in, say, availability zone west-1 and id `subnet-000000000000000001`
 * `100.64.4.0/22` in, say, availability zone west-2 and id `subnet-000000000000000002`

-And, assuming that there are two clusters of egress gateways "red" and "blue" (which in turn serve namespaces "red" and "blue"), one way to structure the IP pools is to have a "hosts" IP pool in each VPC Subnet and one IP pool for each group of egress gateways in each subnet.
+And, assuming that there are two clusters of egress gateways "red" and "blue" (which in turn serve namespaces "red" and "blue"), one way to structure the IP pools is to have a "hosts" IP pool in each VPC subnet and one IP pool for each group of egress gateways in each subnet.
 Then, if a particular egress gateway from the egress gateway cluster is scheduled to one AZ or the other, it will take an IP from the appropriate pool.

 For the "west-1" availability zone:

-* IP pool "hosts-west-1", CIDR `100.64.0.0/25` (the first 128 addresses in the "west-1" VPC Subnet).
+* IP pool "hosts-west-1", CIDR `100.64.0.0/25` (the first 128 addresses in the "west-1" VPC subnet).

   * We'll reserve these addresses for hosts to use.
   * `100.64.0.0/25` covers the addresses from `100.64.0.0` to `100.64.1.255` (but addresses `100.64.0.0` to `100.64.0.3`
     were reserved above).

-* IP pool "egress-red-west-1", CIDR `100.64.2.0/31` (the next 2 IPs from the "west-1" subnet).
+* IP pool "egress-red-west-1", CIDR `100.64.0.128/31` (the next 2 IPs from the "west-1" subnet).

   * These addresses will be used for "red" egress gateways in the "west-1" AZ.

-* IP pool "egress-blue-west-1", CIDR `100.64.2.2/31` (the next 2 IPs from the "west-1" subnet).
+* IP pool "egress-blue-west-1", CIDR `100.64.0.130/31` (the next 2 IPs from the "west-1" subnet).

   * These addresses will be used for "blue" egress gateways in the "west-1" AZ.

 For the "west-2" availability zone:

-* IP pool "hosts-west-2", CIDR `100.64.4.0/25` (the first 128 addresses in the "west-2" VPC Subnet).
+* IP pool "hosts-west-2", CIDR `100.64.4.0/25` (the first 128 addresses in the "west-2" VPC subnet).

   * `100.64.4.0/25` covers the addresses from `100.64.4.0` to `100.64.5.255` (but addresses `100.64.4.0` to `100.64.4.3`
     were reserved above).

-* IP pool "egress-red-west-2", CIDR `100.64.6.0/31` (the next 2 IPs from the "west-2" subnet).
+* IP pool "egress-red-west-2", CIDR `100.64.4.128/31` (the next 2 IPs from the "west-2" subnet).

   * These addresses will be used for "red" egress gateways in the "west-1" AZ.

-* IP pool "egress-blue-west-2", CIDR `100.64.6.2/31` (the next 2 IPs from the "west-2" subnet).
+* IP pool "egress-blue-west-2", CIDR `100.64.4.130/31` (the next 2 IPs from the "west-2" subnet).

   * These addresses will be used for "blue" egress gateways in the "west-1" AZ.